RickyDane/CoDriver/README.md

 <br><br>
 rdpFX does not use path caching to access files and folders, so the performance is achieved by Rust, the speed of the disk and the power of the cpu.

+⁉️ Keep in mind that this software is still work in progress and will contain bugs!

 ### Basic features
 - Navigate through directories as you know it
 - Copy & Paste, delete, create and rename files and folders